Mike J / Retrospective 2019: Coding Interviews

 Closing

-If any of these bring back your own interview war stories or classroom nostalgia — triumphant or traumatic — let us know on the message boards! ;)
+If any of these bring back your own interview war stories or classroom nostalgia — triumphant or traumatic — let us know in the comments below!